Liquid currency pairs on Forex: advantages of trading them

 The speed of order execution in the trader's trading platform is approximately the same, regardless of which pair you have chosen, but the spread commission for opening transactions is significantly different.

-That is, in our particular case, you sell your goods (currency) at the same speed, but pay an increased commission for the sale of less liquid assets.
+In our particular case, you sell your commodity (currency) at the same speed, but pay a higher commission for selling less liquid assets.

-It is the size of the spread that best characterizes which of the pairs is currently enjoying the most popular.
-This is also confirmed by an unprecedented expansion of the spread on the days when liquidity drops almost to zero, this usually happens before the holidays.
+It's the spread size that best characterizes which pair is currently enjoying the greatest popularity.
+This is confirmed by the unprecedented widening of the spread on days when liquidity drops to near zero, usually before holidays.

 The most liquid currency pairs on Forex

-At the moment there are quite a lot of them, since the popularity of Forex trading is growing every day:
+There are currently quite a few, as Forex trading is growing in popularity every day:

-EURUSD Euro to dollar is the leader in popularity and, accordingly, in liquidity, the spread for this currency pair often drops to around 0, and its average size is around 2 points.
+EURUSD (Euro vs. US Dollar) is the most popular and, consequently, the most liquid pair.
+The spread for this currency pair often drops to 0, with the average spread being around 2 pips.

-AUDUSD The Australian dollar against the US dollar is also a rather interesting trading instrument; the maximum trading volumes for it are recorded during the Australian Forex session.
+AUDUSD (Australian Dollar vs. US Dollar) is also a rather interesting trading instrument, with its highest trading volumes recorded during the Australian Forex session.

-USDCHF US dollar to Swiss franc – the currency of Switzerland is classically considered a safe haven for investors, which is why EURCHF is also always in high demand.
+USDCHF (US Dollar vs. Swiss Franc) – the Swiss currency is traditionally considered a safe haven for investors, so EURCHF is always in high demand.

-These are the most liquid currency pairs that can be found in the trading terminal, but such combinations as USDCAD, USDCNH and EURCNY can also be included in this category.
+These are the most liquid currency pairs found in the trading terminal, but other pairs include USDCAD, USDCNH, and EURCNY.

 You can read about all currency pairs in the section - http://time-forex.com/pary